top of page

 How often do you contradict yourself?

-Today is October 24 and the Navigate the Chaos question to consider is “how often do you contradict yourself?”
-In the 51 section of his poem “Song of Myself,” Walt Whitman wrote one of the most famous lines in literary history “Do I contradict myself?
-Very well then, I contradict myself, / (I am large, I contain multitudes.)”
+In section 51 of his poem “Song of Myself,” Walt Whitman wrote one of the most famous lines in literary history “Do I contradict myself?
+Very well then, I contradict myself, (I am large, I contain multitudes.)”
 Like many works of art, the poem itself has an interesting history.

 The poem was first published without sections as the first of twelve untitled poems in the first (1855) edition of Leaves of Grass.
 The first edition was published by Whitman at his own expense.
 In the second (1856) edition, Whitman used the title "Poem of Walt Whitman, an American," which was shortened to "Walt Whitman" for the third (1860) edition.
 The poem was divided into fifty-two numbered sections for the fourth (1867) edition and finally took on the title "Song of Myself" in the last edition (1891–2).
 The number of sections is generally thought to mirror the number of weeks in the year.

 Here is the entire Section 51: